bhuffy/100-days-of-code/log.md

 **Thoughts**: I finished the book!
 I'll most likely make some flashcards and tidy up my notes after I finish the website.
 I can't seem to understand a few weird parts of the code.
 I think the div element is separating each section (about, portfolio, contact sections) by adding some sort of white space, but I can't seem to get rid of it!
 Also having a problem aligning navigation on bottom of header.
 They're probably easy fixes but I've been trying to get them on my own.
 Anyway, it's a good day for coding (even if I'm packed with schoolwork).

 **Link(s) to work**: NONE

+### Day 38: February 9, 2017 (Thursday)

+**Today's Progress**: Worked on debugging div elements in Personal Portfolio Website

+**Thoughts**: Today I spent about 40 minutes trying to solve a problem with sections for my personal portfolio website through freeCodeCamp.
+For whatever reason, I couldn't figure it out.
+Eventually I resorted to asking some people in the freeCodeCamp chat and one of them told me to set the bottom margin to -40px for my sections.
+Supposedly it's a boostrap thing, but when I disabled bootstrap to test it was still there.
+It's something very odd that I'll probably have to look into, and somewhat troublesome... at least that's fixed.
+Next fix is the header alignment — much easier!

+**Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)